SourceHorse/JidoService/README.md

-# dotnetCore.Api.Template
+# Jido
-This is a basic template for creating dotnet core APIs.
+This is an api for handling requests from the Jido project.
+It was instantiated from the dotnetCore.Api.Template repository

 # Required
 dotnet core 2.2 (2.2.1 if using vs 2017)